AleXX-XD/ReverseString_TestTask/README.md

 # ReverseString_TestTask
- The program expands the string in reverse order
+The program unfolds the string in reverse order and measures the running time for 1000, 10,000, 100,000 repetitions